What you need to know about working from home

 Get an effective internet connection

-The next step would be to establish a strong internet connection, which will ensure that you are not slowed down as you work.
-This may mean putting restrictions on what your internet is used for, as any other use of the internet may lead to slowed down speeds.
-This means that those movie downloads and online streams of content online may need to be restricted.
-You may communicate this message orally however the people you live with may be reluctant to comply, however, if you are tech-savvy, you may need to set up a firewall to restrict visits to such sites.
+The next step would be to search for 'internet near me' to establish a strong internet connection with a reputable internet provider, which will ensure that you are not slowed down as you work.
+You may need to put restrictions on what your internet is used for, as any other use of the internet may lead to slowed-down speeds.
+Movie downloads and online streams of content may need to be restricted as they can consume a considerable portion of your bandwidth; setting up a firewall to restrict access to such sites may be necessary if the people you live with are using the same internet connection.

 Take regular breaks